Litter Robot III Open-Air

 - Much easier to clean than previous version with its larger opening

-- Option to upgrade to a Wi-Fi Smart version, the Litter Robot “Connect”
+- Option to upgrade to a Wi-Fi powered version, the Litter Robot “Connect”

-- The unit is bigger so it’s bulkier
+- The unit is big so it’s bulky

 - Waste drawer increased slightly its capacity regarding previous versions but not a lot (though it holds waste up to 10 days with a 8-lbs cat like mine with cool weather)

-- Panel doesn’t show the current wait time (3, 7 or 15 min) so there’s not a way to check the new wait time if you decide to change it.
+- Panel doesn’t show the current wait time (3, 7 or 15 min) so you can’t visually confirm the new wait time if you decide to change it.

-- Litter amount is very specific so you need to trial and error a little bit to get the exact amount (as the video review states, 12 to 13 cups is a good amount of litter)
+- Litter amount can’t exceed the full line, otherwise, the Globe doesn’t rotate (as the video review states, 12 to 13 cups is a good amount of litter)

 - High price